Waving King and Queen attend New Year’s Eve Sandringham church service

 It comes after the royal family marked Christmas Day by attending the traditional festive church service on the King’s Sandringham estate.

-For the second year in succession, the disgraced Duke of York walked from Sandringham to church with the family, while is ex-wife, Sarah, Duchess of York appeared in public at Sandringham for the first time in years, walking beside her ex-husband and smiling broadly at the press.
+For the second year in succession, the disgraced Duke of York walked from Sandringham to church with the family, while is ex-wife, Sarah, Duchess of York appeared in public at Sandringham for the first time in years, walking beside him and smiling broadly at the press.

+Among the Christmas Day group were the Princess Royal and her husband Vice Admiral Sir Timothy Laurence, the Duke and Duchess of Edinburgh and Zara and Mike Tindal, with daughters Mia and Lena.

 Andrew’s daughters also attended the Christmas Day service with their husbands, Princess Beatrice with Edoardo Mapelli Mozzi and Princess Eugenie with Jack Brooksbank.